Bristol: Architecture

 Bristol has 51 Grade I, 500 Grade II* and over 3,800 Grade II listed buildings in a variety of architectural styles, from medieval to modern.
 During the mid-19th century Bristol Byzantine, a style unique to the city, was developed, and several examples have survived.
 Buildings from most architectural periods of the United Kingdom can be seen in the city.
 Surviving elements of the fortifications and castle date to the medieval period, and the Church of St James dates back to the 12th century.

 The oldest Grade I listed buildings in Bristol are religious.
 St James' Priory was founded in 1129 as a Benedictine priory by Earl Robert of Gloucester, the illegitimate son of Henry I. The second-oldest is Bristol Cathedral and its associated Great Gatehouse.
-Founded in 1140, the church became the seat of the bishop and cathedral of the new Diocese of Bristol in 1542.
+Founded in 1140 as an Augustinian monastery, the church became the seat of the bishop and cathedral of the new Diocese of Bristol in 1542.
 Most of the medieval stonework, particularly the Elder Lady Chapel, is made from limestone taken from quarries around Dundry and Felton with Bath stone being used in other areas.
-Amongst the other churches included in the list is the 12th-century St Mary Redcliffe which is the tallest building in Bristol.
+Amongst the other churches included in the list is the 12th-century St Mary Redcliffe which is the second tallest building in Bristol.
 The church was described by Queen Elizabeth I as "the fairest, goodliest, and most famous parish church in England."